SpencerPark/MellowD/index.md

 Tests
 -----

+The tests can be run with `./gradlew test` from the top level of the project.
+The test reports can then be found in `build/docs/docco/tests/index.html`.

 The [Compiler Test](src/test/java/cas/cs4tb3/mellowd/CompilerTest.html) is the main test runner for the compiler.
 It takes input files from the `src/test/resources/compilertest`